mushahadur/Task-From-ICT-Layer/README.md

 <br/>

   ## Vue js Lifecycle hooks <a name="vue_lifecycle"></a>
-Vue.js provides several lifecycle hooks that allow you to run code at specific stages in a component's lifecycle.
+Vue.js provides several lifecycle hooks that allow I to run code at specific stages in a component's lifecycle.
 These hooks provide opportunities to execute logic at various points, from creation to destruction of a component.

 <br/>